BasilPanda/RoR2RemoveAllyLimit/README.md

 **v1.0.1**

-- Updated to most recent R2API
+- Updated to Skills 2.0 Patch!

 **v1.0.0**

-- Default ally cap of 25 is removed and theoretically set to infinity!
+- Default ally cap is removed and theoretically set to infinity!
 - Allowed custom ally caps w/ CustomCap setting (default to	25)

 ## My Other Mods